-Bake your Pigs in a Blanket in a 350 degree oven as directed (uncovered) for 12-15 minutes until puffed and golden.
+Bake them in a 350 degree oven as directed (uncovered) for 12-15 minutes until puffed and golden.

-To FREEZE your Pigs in a Blanket, simply assemble as directed and freeze in a single layer on a baking sheet.
-Once the pigs in a blanket are frozen, transfer to a zip top freezer bag and return to the freezer for up to 2 months.
+To FREEZE, simply assemble as directed and freeze in a single layer on a baking sheet.
+Once they are frozen, transfer to a zip top freezer bag and return to the freezer for up to 2 months.

 To bake from frozen, arrange in a single layer on a baking sheet and baking in a 350 degree oven for 20-25 minutes until puffed and golden.

 Looking for even more easy appetizer recipes?
 Try these party favorites: